junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 ♦ Antibiotics do not work against hepatitis.
 In fact some medicines such as acetaminophen will cause added damage to the sick liver.
 Do not use medicines.

 ♦ The sick person should rest and drink lots of liquids.
 If he refuses most food, give him orange juice, papaya, and other fruit plus broth or vegetable soup.
 It may help to take vitamins.
-To control vomiting, see p.
-161.
+To control vomiting, see [page 161](#page-161).

 ♦ When the sick person can eat, give a balanced meal.
 Vegetables and fruit are good, with some protein (pages 110 to 111).
 But do not give a lot of protein (meat, eggs, fish, etc.) because this makes the damaged liver work too hard.
 Avoid lard and fatty foods.
 Do not drink any alcohol for at least 6 months.